Aja (song)

 "Aja" is a song by the American rock band Steely Dan, from their sixth studio album Aja, released in 1977.
-It is a jazz rock song with elements of jazz fusion and progressive rock.
+It is a jazz rock song with elements of jazz fusion, progressive rock and jazz.
 Writers Walter Becker and Donald Fagen play guitar and synthesizer, respectively, with session musicians playing the other parts.
 Fagen sings lead vocals.
 Production duties were handled by Gary Katz; the album was released through ABC Records.

 Musically, it is tonally sophisticated and a structurally complex work that was praised upon release as the most ambitious track the duo had ever attempted.
 The song's lyrics voice the interior monologue of a man who runs to the title character to escape the stresses of his life "up on the hill."
 Fagen claimed that it was inspired by the relative of an acquaintance, who had married a Korean woman named Aja.
 He has described the song as being about the "tranquility that can come of a quiet relationship with a beautiful woman."

-Despite its complexity, and unlike most of the other tracks on the album, it took only a short time (less than a day) to record the basic rhythm track for "Aja", which Steely Dan credited to the musicians' quick learning, without long rehearsals.
+Despite its complexity, and unlike most of the other tracks on the album, it took less than a day to record the basic rhythm track for "Aja", which Steely Dan credited to the musicians' quick learning, without long rehearsals.
 Denny Dias' guitar work, including a solo, marked the last appearance on a Steely Dan record by any other founding member of the group.
-On the other hand, tenor saxophonist Wayne Shorter and drummer Steve Gadd made their first appearances here.
-Both played solos during the instrumental break that solidified its reputation and came to be considered among their finest work; Gadd's, the first drum solo in a Steely Dan song, was recorded in just two takes.
+On the other hand, it marked the first appearances of saxophonist Wayne Shorter and drummer Steve Gadd with Steely Dan.
+Both played solos during the instrumental break which came to be considered among their finest work; Gadd's, the first drum solo in a Steely Dan song, was recorded in just two takes.
 Jazz critic Ben Sidran later called the recording session "a moment when ... pop music suddenly took a turn left."

-"Aja" is the longest song the band recorded before they disbanded in 1981, (Note: It was later surpassed by "West of Hollywood" from Two Against Nature, at over 8 minutes.
-Prior to "Aja", "Your Gold Teeth" from Countdown to Ecstasy had been the band's longest track, at just under seven minutes.
-"Deacon Blues", which follows "Aja" on the album, and Gauchos "Glamour Profession", are the next longest songs, both around 71/2 minutes in length.) running approximately eight minutes.
-Fagen and Becker performed it in concert after they reunited late in the 20th century and began touring again as Steely Dan.
+"Aja" is the longest song the band recorded before they disbanded in 1981, (Note: It was later surpassed by "West of Hollywood" from Two Against Nature, at over 8 minutes.) running approximately eight minutes.
+Fagen and Becker performed it in concert after they reunited late in the 20th century and began touring again.
 They released one live version on the album Alive in America.
 Many artists, including Woody Herman, have covered it on Steely Dan tribute albums.